WOOD COMPONENT RESTORATION

 Stabilization and Component Replacement

-Our historic window services can be a more involved processes such as stabilizing lose joints or even replacement of parts.
+Our historic window services include stabilizing lose joints or even replacement of parts.

 Sash Stabilization and Structural Repairs

 Great care is taken to rebuild or reconstruct the sash joint using wood epoxy polyurethane glue and wooden dowels to re-stabilize the sash joints.
 The sashes are then squared, and clamped in place, where they'll stay overnight in preparation for the next day’s process.

 Deteriorated Components Replaced Our craftsmen fabricate custom replacement sash components, replicating profiles, sizes, and shapes of the existing parts.

 Wood Epoxy Repairs and Wood Fillers

 Using liquid epoxy and a variety of techniques, we can repair surface cracks, gouges, missing sections, and broken profiles.

 Once restored, a window can be more durable and weather resistant than when it was originally constructed.